 The Michigan Consortium for Educational Research (MCER) is a partnership between Michigan State University, University of Michigan and the Michigan Department of Education.
 The goal of MCER is to engage key stakeholders and experts in high quality education research for the benefit of public education in Michigan and nationwide.
 The consortium seeks to answer contemporary education policy questions.
 MCER provides research-based evidence to policymakers and administrators in Michigan and informs national policy initiatives for improving education.

-The President's Education Policy Forums, co-sponsored by MSU President Lou Anna K. Simon, informs Michigan policymakers and education leaders about current policy issues while fostering discussion around research and best practice.
+The President's Education Forums, co-sponsored by the MSU Office of the President, inform Michigan policymakers and education leaders about current policy issues while fostering discussion around research and best practice.

 Faculty and doctoral students from Michigan State University’s Office of Rehabilitation and Disability Studies evaluate critical aspects of rehabilitation services provided by the state of Michigan through a program called Project Excellence.
 The long-standing partnership with Michigan Rehabilitation Services has influenced significant improvements for citizens with disabilities seeking help with employment.